aramis-lab/clinica/docs/Pipelines/DWI_Connectome.md

     It was built on anatomical MRI of 24 healthy subjects from which 74 cortical ROIs were manually identified in each of the individual hemispheres.

 !!! note
-    The full list of output files can be found in the [The ClinicA Processed Structure (CAPS) specifications](../../CAPS/Specifications).
+    The full list of output files can be found in [The ClinicA Processed Structure (CAPS) specifications](../../CAPS/Specifications).

 <!--## Visualization of the results-->